andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-a-core-data-model-in-swift-playgrounds.md

 Woohoo!
 I thought this was pretty cool.

-**Don't forget**: If you make updates to your model, you need to re-build your app, delete the &#8220;momd&#8221; folder from your playground's resources, re-drag the freshly-compiled &#8220;momd&#8221; file to your playground again to work with the latest version of the model.
+**Don't forget**: If you make updates to your model, you need to re-build your app, delete the "momd&#8221; folder from your playground's resources, re-drag the freshly-compiled "momd&#8221; file to your playground again to work with the latest version of the model.

 <a name="potential-usefulness" class="jump-target"></a>

 # Potential usefulness

-The other important question to ask, besides &#8220;I wonder if this is possible?&#8221; is &#8220;How is this useful?&#8221;
+The other important question to ask, besides "I wonder if this is possible?&#8221; is "How is this useful?&#8221;

   * Learning.
 Playgrounds in and of themselves make sense as a learning tool.
 How cool is it to be able to build the model you're thinking of in the Xcode designer, import that into a playground, and tinker with it as a learning exercise??
   * This could also be useful when you need to try out your data model but don't really want to wire it up to an actual user interface yet.
 Strip away all the UI complexity and just work with the data model&#8230; in a playground!
-It just seems like a more elegant solution to the &#8220;print it out to the console&#8221; method of experimenting with the model.
+It just seems like a more elegant solution to the "print it out to the console&#8221; method of experimenting with the model.
   * There might be situations when you're building semi-complicated `NSPredicate` instances for a fetch request – why not get it working in a playground first, then migrate it over to your app?
 Just an idea!

 <a name="related" class="jump-target"></a>